 Most notably, there’s no built-in support for creative reviews.
 For teams juggling dozens of visual assets and campaigns, this becomes a major roadblock.

-In contrast, the best Asana alternatives for marketing agencies offer seamless review and approval features, visual annotation tools, and intuitive access for external stakeholders, without compromising security or cost.
+In contrast, the best Asana alternatives for marketing agencies and teams offer smooth review and approval features and intuitive access for external stakeholders, without compromising security or cost.

 3. Limited visibility into campaign progress